 I used to dream of forests, asleep and awake.
 Dense groves of ancient giants, gilded domes of oak and maple, stands of slender aspens, bearing silent witness, swaying to a breath.
-Wild, hidden places where life seemed much more alive, at once intense and restorative.
-Where my outline might be found more cleanly within the…Read more Pale Forest
+Wild, hidden places where life feels more alive, at once intense and restorative.
+Where my outline might be found within a profusion of stalks,…Read more Pale Forest

 As some of you may have noticed, I have taken a long break from the internet.
 I disappeared for a while to devote all my time to my family, the holidays and all the hum drum activity of keeping several people warm, relatively calm (i.e. not injuring each other over trivialities or toys) and occupied…Read more Clearing the Air